DONATE NOW

 Who determines grant awards?

-• Grant award determinations are informed by a Community Advisory Panel that represents geographic and demographic diversity of Washington State.
-The panel will work to ensure decision making is as close to impacted communities as possible.
-You can learn more about members of the 2025 Community Advisory Panel on our website.
+• Grant award determinations are informed by a Community Advisory Panel that represents the geographic and demographic diversity of Washington State.
+The panel will work to ensure decision-making is as close to impacted communities as possible.
+You can learn more about members of the 2026 Community Advisory Panel on our website.

 There is a wide range between $2,500 and $25,000 for the award.
 How will you determine who gets how much?

 • Applications will be scored based on a set of criteria determined by the Community Advisory Panel.
-Evaluation criteria are designed to assess organizational health and to prioritize funding for organizations that center BIPOC, LGBTQ+, people with disabilities, and rural populations.
+Evaluation criteria are designed to prioritize funding for organizations that center BIPOC, LGBTQ+, people with disabilities, and rural populations.

 If Awarded